GBP/USD is consolidating near term – Commerzbank

-In view of Karen Jones, analyst at Commerzbank, GBP/USD is consolidating near term as it remains capped by Fibonacci resistance at 1.3285.
+According to Karen Jones, analyst at Commerzbank, GBP/USD is consolidating near term as it remains capped by Fibonacci resistance at 1.3285, initial resistance is the minor downtrend at 1.3194.

 Key Quotes